-A quality piece of jewelry is one of the nicest gifts you can ever give or receive (we’re totally objective on this).
+Stunning jewelry is one of the finest gifts you can ever give or receive.
 However, there will always be fakes and replicas in a world of endless jewelry trends.
 Fake jewelry has come a long way, looking almost identical to real jewelry but without the quality.
-The value of jewelry can vary between each piece.
-No one wants to find out their expensive new ring doesn’t even have a real diamond.
-Real gems have unique characteristics that may not always be visible to the naked eye.

 So, how do you know if you have quality jewelry?
 Whether you’re a collector or buying jewelry as a gift, here are thirteen clear signs that you’re making the right call.

-diamond’s color can significantly affect its final selling value.
-Perfect diamonds have no color.
-Slight-colored tints, no matter how little, can reduce a diamond’s value tremendously.
-These color distinctions are not always visible to an untrained eye.
-Cheaper diamonds may have a soft brownish or yellowish tint.
-However, not all colored diamonds have a lower value.
-A rare-colored diamond may cost much more than a crystal-clear diamond.
-These colors include canary yellow and red, the rarest color variety of a diamond.
 If you’re looking at a diamond’s color grade, remember that your surroundings can affect its color appearance.
 In addition, the metal and setting of the jewelry can also affect a diamond’s perceived color.
 To better determine your diamond’s color quality, turn it face down on a clean white sheet of paper.
-Ensure that the room is well-lit so you can see its color.

 3. Cut Quality